 Graduate Studies at Heidelberg

 There are four graduate studies programs: Master of Arts in Counseling (MAC), Master of Arts in Education (MAE), Master of Business Administration (MBA) and Master of Music Education (MME).
-The Graduate Studies Office is located in the Aigler Alumni Building where you will find the Administrative Assistant, Melissa Nye, who manages admission for all four of Heidelberg's Graduate Programs.
-She can be reached by calling 419-448-2288.
-Also in this building are the Social Sciences and the Master of Arts in Counseling programs.
+The MAC department is located in the Aigler Alumni Building; MAE is housed in the Lavely-Shedenhelm Education Center; MBA in the recently renovated Adams Hall School of Business; and MME resides in the Brenneman Music Hall.